Matthias247/rfcs/text/0000-run-to-completion-async-fn.md

 This is especially likely to happen if `poll_drop` is just used deep within the call hierarchy, while the code around it is not aware of it.

-Any code which is simliar to [`select!`](https://docs.rs/futures/0.3.4/futures/macro.select.html), and which was not converted to be made aware of `poll_drop` could cause `poll_drop` not be called.
+Any code which is similiar to [`select!`](https://docs.rs/futures/0.3.4/futures/macro.select.html), and which was not converted to be made aware of `poll_drop` could cause `poll_drop` not be called.
 Therefore `poll_drop` is not a mechanism which e.g. allows us to add a safe Rust APIs around async completion based mechanism.

-`async completion fn` in comparison enforces through the type system that methods will run to completion, and any necessary cleanup code is run before resources are released.
+`#[completion] async fn` in comparison enforces through the type system that methods will run to completion, and any necessary cleanup code is run before resources are released.